piushvaish/ecommerce-analytics/README.md

 8. Animated Bubble Plot

 ### Data Description
+The data is from [Olist](https://olist.com/en-us/), the largest department store in Brazilian marketplaces

+Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
+Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.

 The [dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allow viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, geolocation, product attributes and finally reviews written by customers.

 ![Order Data Schema](https://github.com/piushvaish/ecommerce-analytics/blob/main/olist_images/olist_data_schema.png)